 - Parking is free near Scotty’s Landing

-- Takes about two hours to float this area
+- It takes about two hours to float this area

-After a lot of research I found the best place to put in at to be Irving Finch Boat Launch area and then exit at Scotty’s Landing.
+After a lot of research, I found the best place to put in to be Irving Finch Boat Launch area and then exit at Scotty’s Landing.
 This stretch of floating takes about 2 hours and goes at a nice slow pace.
-We dropped our group off at Irving then took to cars to Scotty’s, loaded one up with tubes and left the other there for when we got back.
+We dropped our group off at Irving, then took to cars to Scotty’s, loaded one up with tubes, and left the other there for when we got back.

-This year was the first that they had a ban on alcohol during the labor day weekend so there was probably 100 cops we saw between the start and end with many patrolling the water as well.
+This year was the first that they had a ban on alcohol during the labor day weekend, so there were probably 50 cops we saw between the start and end, with many patrolling the water as well.
 It is safe to say if they have this ban in the future you do not want to try and bring alcohol, you will get caught.

-We grabbed out tubes, walked down the boat landing and started our float.
-To say this was awesome would be an understatement, it was so relaxing and fun to just sit and float aimlessly down the river.
+We grabbed our tubes, walked down the boat landing, and started our float.
+To say this was awesome would be an understatement; it was so relaxing and fun just to sit and float aimlessly down the river.

-The water itself was pretty cold though and the clouds moved in and out so it can be chilly if you are not there when the sun is out.
+The water was pretty cold, though, and the clouds moved in and out so it can be chilly if you are not there when the sun is out.
 We were told the water was between 40-50 degrees.

 The water moves relatively slow, but there are areas where it can pick up a little.
-It is never very hard to swim to where you want to go though, which is especially important as you have to make sure you stay to the left to get out at Scotty’s
+It is never tough to swim to where you want to go though, which is especially important as you have to make sure you stay to the left to get out at Scotty’s.

-When we passed what has been dubbed beer can beach, due to the amount of people and trash that are usually there partying, we saw almost no one.
-Later we were told this was because of the beer ban, as there was not near as many people this year, but as the day pressed on more and more people started the float.
+When we passed what has been dubbed beer can beach, due to the number of people and trash that are usually there partying, we saw almost no one.
+Later we were told this was because of the beer ban, as there was not near as many people this year, but as the day pressed on, more and more people started the float.

-All in all I loved floating on this stretch of the river.
+All in all, I loved floating on this stretch of the river.
 It was beautiful and relaxing.
-I wish it was a little warmer, but I really cant complain too much, I am sure I will be back for a float here again.
-Get directions below and feel free to leave me a comment.
+I wish it were a little warmer, but I can’t complain too much, I am sure I will be back for a float here again.
+Get directions below, and feel free to leave me a comment.